rdeane/MeqSilhouette/docs/source/components.rst

 ===============

 The various components of the Radio Interferometer Measurement Equation (RIME) (`Smirnov 2011 <https://arxiv.org/abs/1101.1764>`_, and references therein) are implemented manually in MeqSilhouette.
-Currently, the following RIME terms are implemented:
+The generic RIME is given by

 .. math::